RedBeret/dev-portfolio/README.md

-# My Portfolio
+# Dev Portfolio

 This portfolio is built upon a fantastic template provided by [Dorota1997](https://github.com/Dorota1997/react-frontend-dev-portfolio).
-The template offers a sleek, responsive design that's easy to customize and deploy, making it an ideal starting point for showcasing my software development projects and skills.
+As a dev had to standup a portfolio within a day so used this and made some personal touch improvements.
+Planning on adding blog api to it as well then when it is up and running customize my own and transfer components to that.
+The template offers a sleek, responsive design that's easy to customize and deploy, making it an ideal starting point for showcasing software development projects and skills.

 ## Features